murffious/Software_Books-Notes/README.md

 worry that candidates with only one or two languages will have trouble learning new technologies (why hasn't the candidate learned more things?) or will just feel too tied with a specific technology (poten- tially not using the best language for the task).
+There is a belief in many circles that the best software engineers don't define themselves around a particular language.

 ###### [Becoming a better programmer by PETE goodliffe](http://shop.oreilly.com/product/0636920033929.do)
 care about making truly great software  that is the goal